BigBossErndog/Amara-Framework-Deprecated/README.md

 git clone https://github.com/BigBossErndog/Amara-Framework.git
 cd amara-framework
 ```
+A Makefile with many useful commands for setting up Amara, compilation and playing the game are available.

 ### Windows
 You will find that the project is already set up for Windows, complete with all the necessary headers and dlls :)